 1) A Constant Diet of Unhealthy Foods

-It’s no secret that a healthy diet is the first step towards overall wellness.
-But, the dietary choices that you make throughout your life may also affect how quickly you age.
-Eating primarily processed foods and trying too many crash diets may speed up the rate at which your cells age.
+It's no secret that a healthy diet is the first step towards overall wellness.
+However, the dietary choices that you make throughout your life may also affect how quickly you age as well as your health risk of developing age-related diseases.
+Eating primarily ultra-processed foods and trying too many crash diets may speed up the rate at which your cells age.

-Research has shown that diets high in sugar and advanced glycation end products, or AGEs, also speed up your body’s aging process.
+Research has shown that diets high in sugar can speed up your body's aging process.

 Maintaining a Healthy Diet for Healthy Aging:

-- The first thing to remember is that everyone’s dietary needs are unique.
+• The first thing to remember is that everyone's dietary needs are unique.
 Your needs will depend on your genetics, age, medical conditions, and level of physical activity, among other things.
-So, you will need to understand what your body needs to create a diet plan that’s best for you.
+So, you'll need to understand what your body needs to create a diet plan that's best for you.

 2) Consuming Too Much Alcohol

-It’s no secret that alcohol consumption can affect your health, but did you know that it can also lead to premature aging?
-There’s a lot of talk about the health benefits (or lack thereof) of alcohol.
+It's no secret that alcohol consumption increases the risk of developing cardiovascular disease, stroke, liver disease, high blood pressure, and cancer, but did you know that it can also lead to premature aging?
+There's a lot of talk about the health benefits (or lack thereof) of alcohol.

 Drinking Alcohol and Aging Healthily:

-- The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines binge drinking as a pattern of drinking over four (for women) or five (for men) alcoholic beverages in two hours.
+• The CDC and the National Institute on Alcohol Abuse and Alcoholism (NIAAA) define binge drinking as a pattern of drinking over four (for women) or five (for men) alcoholic beverages in two hours.
 If you think your habits fit this definition, speak to your doctor about creating a plan to reduce the amount you consume.

 3) Overwhelming Stress or Anxiety

 We all experience stress on occasion, but did you know that too much of it too often can lead to premature aging?
-When you’re stressed, your body releases cortisol, a hormone that has harmful effects on the skin.
+When you're stressed, your body releases a hormone called cortisol.
+When cortisol is chronically elevated, it can affect skin, gut health, and mental health.

-Stress also creates free radicals in the body, damaging cells and leading to early signs of aging.
-Fortunately, there are ways to combat the effects of stress and keep yourself looking young and vibrant.
+Chronic stress also creates free radicals in the body, damaging cells and leading to early signs of aging.
+Fortunately, there are ways to combat stress and keep yourself looking young and vibrant.

 How to Handle Stress and Anxiety: